 1.1 What systems of product liability are available (i.e. liability in respect of damage to persons or property resulting from the supply of products found to be defective or faulty)?
 Is liability fault based, or strict, or both?
 Does contractual liability play any role?
-Can liability be imposed for breach of statutory obligations e.g. consumer fraud statutes?
+Can liability be imposed for breach of statutory obligations, e.g. consumer fraud statutes?

-Product liability claims may be made under the Consumer Protection Act 1987 ("CPA"), in negligence or arising from a breach of contract.
-Although claims can be made in respect of the breach of some statutory obligations, such as certain duties imposed by product safety and health and safety legislation, consumer fraud laws do not give rise to private law rights to claim compensation.
+Product liability claims may be brought under the Consumer Protection Act 1987 ("CPA"), in negligence or arising from a breach of contract.
+Although claims may also be made in respect of the breach of some statutory obligations, such as certain duties imposed by product safety and health and safety legislation, consumer fraud laws do not give rise to private law rights to claim compensation.

-The CPA implemented the Product Liability Directive, 85/374/EEC, in the United Kingdom ("UK").
-Following the withdrawal of the UK from the European Union ("EU"), the CPA continues to apply in the UK, subject to amendments made by the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations (SI 2019/696).
-However, the CPA will no longer be updated in line with changes to the EU Product Liability Directive and does not have to be interpreted in line with decisions of the Court of Justice of the European Union ("CJEU") made after the UK's withdrawal from the EU.
-Case law of the CJEU which preceded the UK's withdrawal is part of retained EU law and continues to be binding on UK Courts unless and until the Supreme Court or some other appellate court issues a judgment explicitly departing from it.
-No significant changes to the UK regime are anticipated in the short term, but there is plainly scope for the EU and UK product liability regimes to diverge in future.
+The CPA implemented the Product Liability Directive 85/374/ EEC in the United Kingdom ("UK").
+Following the withdrawal of the UK from the European Union ("EU"), the CPA continues to apply in the UK, subject to amendments made by the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019 (SI 2019/696).
+However, the CPA no longer has to be interpreted in line with decisions of the Court of Justice of the European Union ("CJEU") made after the UK's withdrawal from the EU.
+Case law of the CJEU that preceded the UK's withdrawal is part of retained EU law (known as "assimilated law" following the Retained EU Law (Revocation and Reform) Act 2023) and continues to be binding on UK courts unless and until the Supreme Court or some other appellate court issues a judgment explicitly departing from it.
+The new EU Product Liability Directive (EU) 2024/2853 and the new EU General Product Safety Regulation (EU) 2023/988 are not applicable in the UK, with resulting divergence between the EU and UK product liability regimes.